Phase Transitions in Planted k-Factor Recovery: Proofs for almost exact recovery

-In this section, we present the formal proof of~\prettyref{thm:impossibility}.
+Next, we present the proof of \prettyref{thm:impossibility}, the negative direction of almost exact recovery.
 In view of~\prettyref{eq:posterior-tail}, it suffices to consider the estimator $\tilde H$ which is sampled from the posterior distribution $\mu_G$.
 In order to get a probabilistic lower-bound on $\ell(H^*,\tilde{H})$, we define the sets of good and bad solutions respectively as

 The value $\frac{2\delta}{k}$ is chosen since $\ell(H, H^*) = \frac{2\delta}{k}$ means that $|H^* \Delta H| = \frac{2\delta}{k} \cdot \frac{nk}{2} = \delta n$ (using \eqref{eq:risk}).
 Recall that the posterior distribution $\mu_G$ is the uniform distribution over all possible $k$-factors contained in the observed graph $G.$ Therefore, by the definition of $\tilde H$, we have